Infinage/Fast-API-Demo/README.md

 0. ~~Add config, clone from existing config, update & delete config~~
 1. ~~Add stock: Choose a config, select quantity x.
 App would create x number of stocks.
 Each field can be edited manually.
 Additionally have the option to scan the Serial#~~
 ~~2.
 Sell stock: Choose a serial number, price (add multiple serial# for sale), customer name, customer mobile, address, remarks~~
-3. Swap stock: Swap sold stock with unsold stock.
-Update remarks
+~~3.
+Swap stock: Swap sold stock with unsold stock.
+Update remarks~~ ~~4.
+Modify stock: Edit stock details, only admin has this functionality~~ ~~5.
+Delete stock: Admin only functionality~~
-4. Modify stock: Edit stock details, only admin has this functionality
+~~6.
+View stock details: Dashboard, filters & Reports~~ ~~7.
+Create / update other users: Owner, Admin, User~~ ~~8.
+Change password for self~~

-5. Delete stock: Admin only functionality
+##### TODO:

-6. View stock details: Dashboard, filters & Reports
+9. Security for all the APIs created as appropriate
-7. Create / update other users: Owner, Admin, User
+10. Add appropriate API filters for all the GET methods - asset_config, sale
-8. Change password for self
+11. Add the created by, updated by fields

 ##### User Types